-Step by step, they have overcome difficulties, while building social movements, and generating a very heterogeneous and diverse socio-economic, political and cultural fabric.
-This interconnected network of organizations, groups, entities and people, is now strongly committed to a single objective: to transform the dominant global agri-food system through a change of paradigm, as well as to build a more sustainable alternative of food production from a social, economic and environmental perspective.
+This interconnected network of organizations, groups, entities, and people is strongly committed to a single objective: to transform the dominant global agri-food system through a change of paradigm, as well as to build a more sustainable alternative of food production from a social, economic, and environmental perspective.

-For more information, please contact the Secretariat at secretariat@agroecology-europe.org
+Board Member Cristina Laurenti coordinates the Youth Network.
+For more information, please contact the AEEU Secretariat at secretariat@aeeu.org.

-For more information, please contact the Secretariat at secretariat@agroecology-europe.org
+For more information, please contact the AEEU Secretariat at secretariat@aeeu.org.

 As so-well written by the FAO, “Agroecology is based on applying ecological concepts and principles to optimize interactions between plants, animals, humans and the environment while taking into consideration the social aspects that need to be addressed for a sustainable and fair food system”.